IEBH/sra-polyglot/README.md

 * By default queries on their own line will be automatically enclosed in brackets
 * Multiple terms can be grouped using speachmarks but this is optional
 * [Comments](#comments) can be specified to make your search strategy easier to read in future
+* [Templates](#templates) are supported allowing inserts of compound search terms which can be specific to different output engines

 Plain-text phrases